galaxyproject/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 >    {% include snippets/import_from_data_library.md %}
 >
 > 3. Check that the newly created datasets in your history have their
->    datatypes assigned correctly, and fix any missing or wrong
+>    datatypes assigned correctly to `fastqsanger.gz`, and fix any missing or
->    datatype assignment
+>    wrong datatype assignment
 >
->    {% include snippets/change_datatype.md datatype="fastqsanger" %}
+>    {% include snippets/change_datatype.md datatype="fastqsanger.gz" %}
 >
 >    {% icon trophy %} Congratulations for obtaining the datasets required for
 >    an analysis including reads mapping.
 You should now